Tournament Events

 - Public Forum (PF): We will use the November topic area as published by the NSDA.
 We will use the 4-3-2 format with two minutes of preparation time per team.

 - Congressional Debate (CD): We are planning on two Novice chambers and two Open chambers, numbers permitting.
 If participation is insufficient, we will collapse chambers within each division, or to a single chamber if necessary.
-Two 2-hour sessions will be held on Friday night with a one hour dinner break between sessions.
+Two 2-hour sessions will be held on Friday night with a one-hour dinner break between sessions.
 Participants advancing to Super Congress will be announced as soon as possible on Friday night.
 On Saturday there will be two 2-hour sessions of Super Congress, neither will conflict with Individual Events.
 We will use the fall WSFA legislation packet.
 Copies of the legislation will not be provided at the tournament; please bring enough for everyone on your team.

 - World Schools (WSD): We will use the WSFA topics for prepared motions.
 Teams may have up to five students but no less than three.